cyclus/cyclus.github.com/README.rst

 Thou Shalt Not
 --------------

-* Thou shalt not modify any files outside the `source` directory.
-Note that `source` is different than `sources`.
-The only exception to this rule is `README.rst` (this file).
+* Thou shalt not modify any files outside the `source` branch.
+The only exception to this rule is `README.rst` (this file) or the `Makefile` for advanced users.

-* Thou shalt not modify files in the `sources` directory.

-* Thou shalt not commit site build changes (i.e. after running `make html`) together with changes to the site's source `rst` files in any single commit.

 * Thou shalt not push any site build changes to the `cyclus/cyclus.github.com` repository without first having inspected the newly built html pages that